nobitex/docs-api/source/includes/internal/_ticketing.md

 {
   "status": "failed",
   "code": "ValidationError",
-  "error": "Ticket is not closed yet, or it has already been rated."
+  "message": "Ticket is not closed yet, or it has already been rated."
 }
 ```